qri-io/rfcs/text/0004-structured_data_io.md

 { "type" : "object" }
 ```

-Data that does not conform to one of these two schemas is considered corrupt.
+Data who's top level does not conform to one of these two schemas is
+considered corrupt.

-These "Identity Schemas" form a _fallback_ the stream can revert to if the data
+These "Identity Schemas" form a _fallback_ the stream will revert to if the data
 it's presented with is invalid.
 For example, if a schema specifies a top level
 of "object", and the stream encounters an array, it will silently revert to the
 array identity schema & keep reading.

+The rationale for such a choice is emphasizing _parsing_ over strict adherence
+to schema definitions.
+One of the primary use cases of a dataset version control
+system is to begin with data that is invalid according to a given schema, and
+correct toward it.

+For this reason, consumers of structured I/O streams are encouraged to
+prioritize parsing based on type switches as mentined above, unless the codepath
+they are operating in presumes _strict mode_.

 ### Strict Mode
 Fallbacks are intended to keep data reading at all costs.
 However many use cases
 will want explicit failure when a stream is misconfigured.
 For this purpose
-streams should provide a "strict mode" that errors when invalid data is
+streams provide a "strict mode" that errors when invalid data is encountered,
-encountered instead of using silent fallbacks.
+instead of using silent identity-schema fallbacks.

+When a stream operating in Strict mode encouters an entry that doesn't match, it
+will return `ErrInvalidEntry` for that entry.
+In this case the stream will
+remain safe for continued use, so that invalid entries do not prevent access
+to subsequent valid reads/writes.

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation